 Pressing F2 from the Reset Factory Settings menu will prompt the operator to confirm resetting the Linear Coefficients for all ranges.
-Pressing F1 (Yes) from this screen resets all the Linear Coefficients, Offset and Gain Factors and NO_x Correction Factors to factory default settings and brings you to this confirmation screen:
+Use the left or right arrow keys to select the component you wish to reset.
+Pressing F1 (Yes) from this screen resets all the Linear Coefficients, Offset and Gain Factors to factory default settings and brings you to this confirmation screen: